murphye/cheap-gke-cluster/README.md

 ### >>> [Blog Post for an Overview of this Solution - TODO](http://) <<<

 The total (all inclusive for all GCP services) cost of running the 3 node, 6 core GKE cluster over a period of 10 days ($8.11).
-This price includes the full 90% discount for Spot VM nodes in `us-west4` during this period of time.
+This price includes the full 90% discount for Spot VMs in `us-west4` during this period of time along with other cost savings maneuvers to minimize the overall cost of the GKE cluster.

 ![Cluster Info](images/cluster-info.png)
 ![Cost Over 10 Days](images/cost-over-10-days.png)